 However, many people are afraid to start dance classes straight off the bat.
 The thought of dancing makes them feel nervous because it does require some thinking and mind power.
 But this is exactly why it’s so good for you.
 Perhaps you are not seeing the connection between dancing and mindfulness.
 However, the two go together perfectly.
 Professor Mark Williams, former director of the Oxford Mindfulness Centre, says that an important part of mindfulness is reconnecting with our bodies and the sensations they experience.

 There’s immense power in drawing your attention to the movements of your body.
-Williams explains that this is why the rhythm of your chosen music, how it makes you feel and your breath as you move, is such a simple way to get into a mindful mood while you dance.
+Williams explains that this is why the rhythm of your chosen music, how it makes you feel, and your breath as you move, are such a simple way to get into a mindful mood while you dance.

 Dance Classes Are Not An Escape Either